Sales calls aren’t always easy.

 Make sure you leave contact details with them so that they can get back to you.
 The whole idea is to help them at every step in their buying process.

 Every sales call is different because prospects are different.
-This call recording should give you a framework on how to create your sales call template.
+This call recording should give you a framework on how to create your sales call script.

 The above four steps are a great starting point for sales reps, irrespective of experience.
 Now, try it out in your next sales call and see how things improve.
 And if you’ve discovered a tip or two that has worked for you, how about sharing them in the comments.